NivenT/Planet/README.md

 * Right Click (Tile Tab Only) - Copy the tile you clicked on

 # Scripts
 As alluded to above, a main focus of this game is customizable items and enemies.
-The implementation of this takes the form of various scripts loaded in during runtime.
-For more information on this and how to write your own, check out the [scripts folder](https://github.com/NivenT/Planet/tree/master/scripts)
+A big part of implementing this involves various scripts loaded in during runtime.
+For more information on this and how to write your own, check out the [scripts folder](https://github.com/NivenT/Planet/tree/master/scripts).